askfiy/smart-translate.nvim/README.md

 > [!IMPORTANT]
 >
 > - `curl`
-> - [tree-sitter-http](https://github.com/rest-nvim/tree-sitter-http) is not mandatory, you will be missing some of the functionality.
+> - [tree-sitter-http](https://github.com/rest-nvim/tree-sitter-http) is not mandatory, you will be missing some of the functionality, such as `--comment`.

 To install using [lazy.nvim](https://github.com/folke/lazy.nvim):